 Behavior Contract and Expectations

-At Mile High Camp we expect campers and volunteers to encourage, support, and show respect toward one another.
+At Mile High Camp we expect campers, volunteers, HTC and NHF staff to encourage, support, and show respect toward one another.
 Each person at camp has a responsibility to make camp life positive and enjoyable.
 We expect all campers to follow the behavior expectations outlined below.